Fellows Program:

 Who else hires through the Fellows Program?

-Again, this varies a bit year to year, but around 10 in-house law departments participate, at companies like Comcast, Aramark, Chubb, Vanguard, GSK, Ikea, FMC, Independence Blue Cross, Lincoln Financial and Spark Therapeutics.
+Again, this varies a bit year to year, but around 10 in-house law departments participate such as the law departments at Comcast, Aramark, Chubb, Vanguard, GSK, Ikea, FMC, Independence Blue Cross, Temple University Health System, Fox Chase Cancer Center, Lincoln Financial and Jazz Pharmaceuticals.

 Do I get to choose where I work?